kermitt2/grobid/doc/training/segmentation.md

 ## Introduction

-For the following guidelines, it is expected that training data has been generated as explained here TODO:link.
+For the following guidelines, it is expected that training data has been generated as explained [here](../Training-the-models-of-Grobid/#generation-of-training-data).

 The following TEI elements are used by the segmentation model: